C-Rayz Walz: Early life

 Waleed Shabazz was born and raised in the Bronx, New York.
 His father was a drug kingpin.
 When he was 2 years old, his father was murdered.

 He grew up listening to DJ Kool Herc, who is credited with originating hip hop music.
 In this environment, he developed a love of music and began freestyling with his friends for fun.
 In school, he had rap battles in the lunch room with his childhood friend Prodigy.

 Career

 In 2003, C-Rayz Walz released a studio album, Ravipops (The Substance), on Definitive Jux.
 In 2005, he released another studio album, Year of the Beast, on the label.
 In 2007, he released a collaborative studio album with Sharkey, titled Monster Maker, on Babygrande Records.

 Personal life

-Waleed Shabazz is currently incarcerated, having plead guilty to assault and kidnapping on January 30, 2023.
-The plea entered also covers the charges of rape, child endangerment, and 28 other charges.
+Waleed Shabazz is currently incarcerated, having accepted a plea bargain for assault and kidnapping on January 30, 2023.
+Shabazz will serve a 10 year sentence and is not permitted to contact his victim for a minimum of 15 years.